openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 **Area Attacks**

-Designate the length of the square you would like to target in increments of 5 feet.
-For each 5 feet of length, you suffer one level of disadvantage (10’x10’ square = disadvantage 2, 15’x15’ square equals disadvantage 3, etc.).

-Friends and foes alike that fall within the targeted area will be subject to your attack, but you will not.
-Additionally, if you target at least one square that is adjacent to you, you do not provoke opportunity attacks for this attack.
+You may choose from a variety of shapes when making an area attack as described below.
+Friends and foes alike that fall within the targeted area will be subject to your attack.

+**Cube.** You target a cube with equal length, width, and height designated by you.
+The attack suffers disadvantage 1 per 5' of the cube's side.
+That is, a 5' cube suffers disadvantage 1, a 10' cube disadvantage 2, and so on.

+**Line.** You target a line that is 5' wide, 10' long, and 10' high.
+You may create several lines as part of a single attack, as long as at least one corner of each line touches.
+For each line, the attack suffer disadvantage 1.

+**Cone.** You target a cone that extends from your space to a length you designate.
+At any given point, the cone is as wide as it is long.
+Your attack suffers disadvantage 1 per 5' of length of the cone.

 <div class="table-no-body"></div>
 | Multi-Targeting Summary |